-There are two sets of pronouns (or, more properly, pronominal affixes) in the Maya languages.
-The first is usually called set A pronouns while the second is set B pronouns.
-Set A (ergative) pronouns are used as the subject of transitive verbs and the possessors of nouns.
-Set B (absolutive) pronouns are used as the objects of transitive verbs and the subjects of intransitives.
+In most Maya languages, including Classic Maya, there are two pronominal sets.
+The first is usually called set A pronouns (pronominal affixes) while the second is set B pronouns (pronominal affixes).
+Set A (ergative) pronominal affixes are used as the subject of transitive verbs and the possessors of nouns.
+Set B (absolutive) pronominal affixes are used as objects of transitive verbs and the subjects of intransitives.
 In English this would mean (set A) that instead of saying "he goes" one would say "goes-him", or instead of "his house" one would say "he-house".
-In Classic Maya this means that the pronoun in sentences like utz'ihb' ("[it is] his/her writing") and utz'apaw ("he/she inserted/ planted it"), is the same /u-/, but in the first example it is the possessor of a noun, and in the second the subject of a transitive verb.
+In Classic Maya this means that the pronominal affix in sentences like utz'ihb ("[it is] his/her writing") and utz'apaw ("he/she inserted/planted it"), is the same /u-/, but in the first example it is the possessor of a noun, and in the second the subject of a transitive verb.
+In Maya languages ergative pronominal affixes are attached to the root of the verb on its left side as a prefix (before the verb) whereas the absolutive pronouns are attached to the right side of the verb as a suffix (after the

-Besides the third person mentioned above, there are a few rare examples of first person singular ergative pronouns (in-/ni-), second person singular ergative pronouns (a-), and first person singular absolutive pronouns (-een) in direct quotations in the Classic period ceramic texts, and from inscriptions occurring in secluded areas of Copan and Piedras Negras (Stuart 1996, Stuart 1999, Stuart, Houston, and Robertson 1999: II-17-22), which may have been of restricted access in antiquity (Helmke 1997).
+Besides the third person mentioned above, there are a few rare examples of first person singular ergative pronominal affixes (in-/ni-), second person singular ergative pronominal affixes (a-), and first person singular absolutive pronominal affixes (-e'n) in direct quotations in the Classic period ceramic texts, and in the inscriptions occurring in secluded areas of Copan and Piedras Negras (Stuart 1996, Stuart 1999, Stuart, Houston, and Robertson 1999: II-17-22), which may have been of restricted access in antiquity (Helmke 1997).
+Also, a few independent pronouns, such as haa' (he/she/it/that/this), hat (you), and ha'ob (they/these/those) have been uncovered in the inscriptions.